 -

-Preparing the porcini mushrooms: If you are using dried porcini mushrooms, start by rehydrating them in lukewarm water for about 20 minutes.
-Drain and dry them carefully.
-If you have fresh porcini mushrooms, clean them gently and slice them into pieces.
+Preparing porcini mushrooms: If using dried porcini, begin by rehydrating them in lukewarm water for about 20 minutes.
+Drain and dry them thoroughly.
+If using fresh porcini, gently clean and slice them.

 -

-Cooking the porcini mushrooms: Heat the olive oil in a frying pan over medium heat.
+Cooking the porcini mushrooms: Heat the olive oil in a pan over medium heat.
 Add the chopped onion and garlic, then sauté until translucent.
-Add the porcini mushrooms and sauté for 5 to 7 minutes, until nicely browned.
-Salt, pepper and set aside.
+Add the porcini mushrooms and sauté for 5 to 7 minutes, until golden brown.
+Season with salt and pepper and set aside.

 -